BrainbaseHQ/kafka-master-prompt/michael_prompt_sep9_v1.md

 ### Browser - Visual Web Interaction
 **When to use:**
-- **LAST RESORT ONLY** - when programmatic approaches have failed
 - Solving CAPTCHAs
 - Interacting with complex JavaScript-heavy sites that resist crawling
 - Visual tasks that truly require clicking and scrolling

-**Key point:** Always ask: "Can this be done with SearchV2, WebCrawler, curl, or an API?"
-Use browser only if the answer is no.
+- Authentication flows that require manual interaction

+**Key point:** For web tasks, first try programmatic approaches (SearchV2, WebCrawler, curl, APIs).
+Use browser when these aren't sufficient.

 ### Notebook - Python Execution
 **When to use:**